alachins/raisd/README.md

 Common outliers between RAiSD and SweeD/OmegaPlus
 -------------------------------------------------

-As of version 2.8, RAiSD can detect common outliers with SweeD/OmegaPlus.
-To perform a common-outlier analysis between RAiSD and SweeD for a dataset D, you can follow these steps:
+As of version 2.8, RAiSD can be used to detect common outliers with SweeD or OmegaPlus.
+To perform a common-outlier analysis between RAiSD and SweeD, for example, you can follow these steps:

-	1) Execute SweeD to process dataset D providing a grid size 'G'.
+	1) Execute SweeD to create report SweeD_Report.RUNNAME
+	2) Remove the header line (if exists) from the generated SweeD_Report.RUNNAME file
+	3) Execute RAiSD with the same grid size that was used for SweeD, and provide the SweeD_Report as input via -CO.

 To detect common outliers between RAiSD and SweeD, for example, a SweeD_Report file is required (RAiSD does not invoke SweeD)